Sohamdevekar/Assignment_1_Soham/README.md

 Fix the app crashing problems.
 Created readme file and updated the app software.
 Writing the signup code for register page.
+Done with the signup page for the app.